IBM-Bluemix-Docs/sap-hana-qrg/rhel-set-up-infrastructure-32GB.md

 1. Confirm your selections on the Checkout page, and click **Cloud Service terms** and **3rd Party Software Agreement** on the right-hand side of the page.
 2. Click **Submit Order** on the right-hand side of the form.
 You are redirected to a page with your order number; you can print the page because it's also your order receipt.
 In addition, you receive a confirmation email with the subject *Your IBM Cloud Order ## has been approved* with ## being your order number.

 After the order is submitted, your server is, depending on your order, available for use within one to four hours.
-You can check the Device Details screen on the main Customer Portal page (**Devices > Device List**) for a status of the provisioning steps.
+You can check the Device Details screen on the main inftrastructure customer portal page (**Devices > Device List**) for a status of the provisioning steps.
 Click the **Device Name** that matches your given Hostname and Domain to see its status.

 ## Next Steps